MichelHalmes/pytorch-vedai/README.md

 ## Other remarks

 #### Learning rate
 Since we have very few data samples and have a pre-trained model, we want to make adjustment very slowly.
 Therefore, and also because of the small batch size, we use an unusually low learning rate of `5e-5`.
+We decay this learning rate by a factor `0.3` twice during training.

 #### Bounding-Boxes in VEDAI
 The bounding boxes in VEDAI (and by selection, DOTA as well) are very small and some have extreme aspect rations.